Identifying young people’s social media preferences

 On 28 June, our Business e-Learning (BeL) research group held its annual Social Media Showcase at the South East Big Bang Fair.

-Each year, our stand is manned by our Business and Marketing students, giving them to the opportunity to exhibit their Digital Marketing coursework to over 8000 schoolchildren between 9-13 years, helping them to understand how social media is used within organisations.
+Each year, our stand is manned by students who study business and management degrees at university and Marketing students, giving them to the opportunity to exhibit their Digital Marketing coursework to over 8000 schoolchildren between 9-13 years, helping them to understand how social media is used within organisations.

 The stand also provides us with the ideal opportunity to ask young people how they use social media.
 We asked students four questions: